CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/overview/index.md

 ## What is a storage acceptance logic ?

-It's a set of rules that can be defined to accept or reject a deal.
-It's similar to pricing models, except that the storage acceptance logic has more to protect and limit the number of deals coming to a miner.
+It's a set of rules that can be defined to accept or reject deals based on a various set of factors :
+    - Sealing Pipeline State
+    - Time of the day / day time
+    - Fil price (coming soon)
+    - Available disk space (coming soon)
+    - Concurrent downloads (coming soon)

-A storage acceptance logic applies in addition to the pricing rules defined in the Pricing models
+A storage acceptance logic applies in addition to a pricing model.

 The storage acceptance logic accepts folowing parameters :
 - [`Variables`]({{< relref "../available-values" >}})